interledger/open-payments/README.md

 ## Creating Agreements

-The client then creates an agreement by making a POST to either the invoices or mandates endpoint.
+The client then creates an agreement by making a POST to either the appropriate endpoint.
 The `subject` of the agreement is the Payment Pointer.

 Upon creation of the agreement the server responds with a `201 Created` response and a `Location` header containing the URL of the newly created agreement.